Sagarika Ghose: Education

-Ghose studied from Delhi Public School, R. K. Puram and received her bachelor's degree in History from St. Stephen's College, Delhi.
-A recipient of the Rhodes Scholarship in 1987, she has a Bachelor's in Modern History from Magdalen College and an M.Phil. from St Antony's College, Oxford.
+Ghose did her schooling at Delhi Public School, R. K. Puram, Delhi, and completed her B.A. degree in History from St. Stephen's College, Delhi.
+A recipient of the Rhodes Scholarship in 1987, she has a B.A. in Modern History from Magdalen College, Oxford, and an M.Phil. from St Antony's College, Oxford.

 Career

 Since 1991, she has worked as a journalist at The Times Of India, Outlook magazine and The Indian Express and was deputy editor and prime time anchor on the news network CNN-IBN.
 Ghose resigned as deputy editor of CNN-IBN in July 2014.

 In 2004, she became the first woman to host Question Time India.
 She was the deputy editor and a prime time anchor on the news network CNN-IBN.
 Her writings and broadcasts have earned her popularity and also criticism from right-wing viewers.

 Ghose's Twitter interview with Arvind Kejriwal of the Aam Aadmi Party in 2013 became the first instance of an Indian politician giving a social media interview prior to the polls.
 Ghose resigned from CNN-IBN on 5 July 2014 after the network was acquired by the Mukesh Ambani-led Reliance Industries ltd. She was deputy editor of the channel.